MathieuTurcotte/node-backoff/README.md

 Fibonacci and exponential backoffs for Node.js.

-The annotated source codecan be found at [mathieuturcotte.github.io/node-backoff/docs](http://mathieuturcotte.github.io/node-backoff/docs/).
+The annotated source code can be found at [mathieuturcotte.github.io/node-backoff/docs](http://mathieuturcotte.github.io/node-backoff/docs/).

 ## Installation